How to move Taskbar on Chromebook (and make it better)

 2. In the address bar, copy-paste or type chrome://flags.

-3. In the search bar, look for Launcher Categorical Search, Productivity experiment: App Launcher, Global Media Controls Modern UI, and Productivity Experiment: Monthly Calendar View.
+3. In the search bar, look for Launcher Categorical Search, Productivity Experiment: App Launcher, Global Media Controls Modern UI, and Productivity Experiment: Monthly Calendar View.

 4. Enable all 3 flags and restart your Chromebook.move taskbar chromebook

 With those 3, you’ll make your Shelf (or taskbar) a more productive starting point for all work or fun endeavors.
-So, besides a new position, you get a monthly calendar view in the corner, improved media controls, and the app launcher with better search categorization.
+So, besides a new position, you get a monthly calendar view in the corner, improved media controls, and an app launcher with better search categorization.

-If these flags are not available or not working, make sure to update your Chromebook to the latest stable version.
+If these chrome flags are not available or not working, make sure to update your Chromebook to the latest stable version.
 No Beta or Developer builds are needed.